Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 - In a basic 8 count pattern, the RAG replaces steps 7&8 and turns into the count 1 2 3&4 5 6 7&2 or  1 2 3&4 5 6 rock-and-go.
 The RAG must happen quickly
 so the follower does not settle on steps &8, but instead moves forward.

+## Handhold configurations

+Handhold configurations do not have formal names, but I refer to them like so:

+- right to right: handshake handhold
+- left to left: scout handshake handhold
+- left to right: regular handhold
+- right to left: goofy handhold
+- left to right and right to left: double handhold
+- left to left over right to right: cross-up handhold
+- right to right over left to left: cross-down handhold

+From a cross-up you may do an inside turn and from a cross-down you may do an outside turn (sugar tuck, for example).

+From a double you may do a sugar tuck and release the left hand so you will end in a goofy handhold.

 ## Pattern count combinations